OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 | __Telling PII Subject about other services__ | Marketing | False | False |
 | __Telling PII Subject about third party services__ | Marketing Third Parties | False | False |

+#### Guidance on Purpose(s)

+(TBR)
+* Each purpose MUST link the service name to at least one explicit and specific purpose.
+* Each purpose SHOULD contain an external reference to an on and off preference for this purpose.
+* Each purpose MAY contain additional options.
+Some examples include a trust mark icon or link, a data retention specification, or a link to the purpose description in the policy.

+**Note:** A list of commonly used purposes is provided in Appendix B below.
+**Note:** Managing consent directives is out of scope of the MVCR.

 ### 2.4 Personally Identifiable Information

 The purpose of this section is to ensure that the PII Subject is made aware of the types of PII that has been collected and may be used or disclosed.